makerdao/governance-manual/governance/gsm-exceptions.md

 The risk opened up by this exceptional functionality is that the oracles may be frozen by an attacker in order to either:
 * Prevent an expensive liquidation.
-* Take advantage of a prearranged manipulation of collateral prices.
+* Take advantage of a significant drop in collateral prices to mint unbacked Dai.

 ### Direct Deposit Breaker
-> Contract: `DIRECT_MOM`

 The `DIRECT_MOM` contract manages the breaker functionality for [Direct Deposit Modules (D3Ms)](../module-index/module-dai-direct-deposit.md).